BestTimesToVisit.com Logo

 When is the absolute best time to visit Iguazu Falls, and what should I expect weather-wise?

 Honestly, the shoulder seasons – April to May and September to October – are your sweet spot.
-You'll get pleasant temperatures, fewer crowds than the peak summer months, and the falls are usually at a good flow.
-Summer (December to February) is hot and humid with a higher chance of rain, but the falls are at their most powerful, which is spectacular in its own right.
+You'll get pleasant temperatures, fewer crowds than the peak summer months, and the falls are usually at a good volume.
+Summer (December to February) is hot and humid with a higher chance of rain, but the falls are at their most powerful, which is spectacular in its own right!

 I'm planning to visit both the Argentinian and Brazilian sides.
-How much time should I allocate, and is it easy to cross the border?
+How much time do I really need, and what's the best way to cross the border?

-Are there any 'must-do' experiences at Iguazu Falls that aren't immediately obvious?
+Are there any 'must-do' experiences at Iguazu Falls that aren't in every guidebook?

 What's the deal with the coatis?
-Should I be worried about them?
+Are they really that bold?

-What's the best way to get around the falls area, and what currency should I use?
+What's the best way to get around Puerto Iguazú and to the park entrance?

 What is the cheapest month to visit Iguazu Falls, Argentina?